ICS-JMW/RDTV/README.md

 2. Download this repository (either through git clone or some other method)
 3. Ideally load this repository with the Netbeans Spring plugin
 6. Compile and run spring application with Maven's `spring-boot run` goal
+7. For people to submit it, go on localhost:8080/
 ---
+# Websites
+1. (/) main page where information and rules about uploading files are displayed.
+2. (/upload) location where media and information about media can be sent to be reviewed.
+3. (/adminPanel) location where media is sent to be reviewed.
+Pressing Accept allows it to be displayed onto the screen.
+Pressing deny rejects it.
+No user validation is done, so anyone can use these methods.

+---
 # Bugs
 1. If there are no submissions to be approved, /adminPanel displays error.
 2. The screensavers might not stop playing, still investigating error
+3. If media.bf (in src/main/resources/storage) and data.json are misaligned, then some issues with adminpanel.
+This hasn't been encountered during testing but did occur when manually messed with, issues do happen.
 ---
 # Issues
 1. There is no log in to admin so anyone can approve posts.